Bertoid1311/B7094/README.md

 ## Advanced details

-A scripting language (in files "*.EC7" -- "Execute Commands for the B7094") serves to configure the emulator, load IBSYS, and submit programs (in a job stream including the necessary IBSYS control cards) via the emulated card reader or a designated tape drive.
+A scripting language (in files with extension .EC7 -- "Execute Commands for the B7094") serves to configure the emulator, load IBSYS, and submit programs (in a job stream including the necessary IBSYS control cards) via the emulated card reader or a designated tape drive.
 These scripts serve the same function as the "do_ibsys.txt" and "*.job" files used by the SimH-based i7090 and i7094, but they do not require typing a command line.
 The canned demos in the Scripts directory are implemented by means of the EC7 scripting language (and utilize script commands to display text, display option menus, advance to and return from a succession of screens, and call EC7 subroutines defined in the same script file).
 However, a user can run their own programs by embedding them (by means of an Include command) in a suitable EC7 file, which can then be opened and run from the built-in Editor.
 Some simple, in-line "Xample_*.EC7" files are provided as models for doing this.
 More sophisticated jobs (such as running relocatable binaries) can be constructed by examining the demo scripts (and utilizing the tools provided in a "reloc_scripts_*" archive).

 Like Rich Cornwell's SimH-based i7090, B7094 expects to "see" the correct parity on tapes (odd for binary records, even for BCD ones).
 This is in fact necessary to be able to run relocatable binary jobs in FORTRAN II (with the KSYS61 version of IBSYS only).
 Tapes created on other emulators can be used with B7094 provided they are:

 - in P7B format (originated by Paul Pierce: this is the default with Dave Pitt's s709, with SimH format being optional; while Rich Cornwell's i7090 and Bob Supnik's i7094 are the other way around, with SimH format the default, but P7B available as an option),

 - have the correct parity (i7090 creates tapes with correct parity, and I believe i7094 and s709 do as well, and 3) use the "alternate" BCD coding for BCD records (the default for i7090 and i7094, optional for s709).

 Likewise, tapes created by B7094 can be used on other emulators (whether or not the other emulators expect to "see" parity; i7090 does, I believe i7094 and s709 do not), if those emulators can:

 - utilize tapes in P7B format tapes, either by default (s709) or optionally (i7090, i7094),